 Loaded Beer Bread

-My husband has been begging me to get into the kitchen to make beer bread since he’s been back from Iraq.
-Everytime I’ve been busy with my cupcakes to let him get an hour in the oven.
-I know, I know… I’m such a mean wife. haha
+My husband has been begging me to get into the kitchen and make him some beer bread since he’s been back from Iraq.
+Every time I’ve been busy with my cupcakes and haven’t let him have an hour in the oven.
+I know, I know… I’m such a mean wife. haha But in all seriousness, Food is really important to him and he loves to cook.
+So, finally, I gave in and we made beer bread together.
+And it was delicious!

 Anyways, yesterday I was reading my RSS feed of a bazillion blogs and read a post about beer bread.
 It got me inspired.
 So I called the hubster and asked him to bring home beer.
 Of course, without hesitation he says yes!
 I mean really, what husband would turn down beer?